 A. A number of factors can contribute to acoustic problems.

 Incorrect headset alignment is a common culprit and one that is easily corrected.
 Holding your stethoscope in front of you, ensure that the ear tips are pointing forward and away from you before inserting them.
-Dr. Schreiber points out that if the ear tips are in the wrong ears, you probably won’t hear anything!
+If the ear tips are in the wrong ears, you probably won’t hear anything!

 Badly fitting eartips can severely affect sound quality.
 Finding the correct size is essential for optimal results.